chstaerk/MAdaSub/README.md

 `source("Master_file.R")`

-You have the options to replicate the analysis of the illustrative simulated example (Section 5.1), the simulation study (Section 5.2), the Tecator data application (Section 6.1), the PCR data application (Section 6.2) and the Leukemia data application (Section 6.3).
+You have the options to replicate the analysis of the illustrative simulated example (Section 5.1), the low-dimensional simulation study (Section 5.2), the high-dimensional simulation study (Section 5.3), the Tecator data application (Section 6.1), the PCR data application (Section 6.2) and the Leukemia data application (Section 6.2).

 The file `MAdaSub_LOAD.R` includes functions for running the serial MAdaSub algorithm (`MAdaSub`) as well as its parallel version (`MAdaSub_parallel`).
 These functions can be used to examine further simulated or real data examples with MAdaSub.
 For instructions, please see the beginning of the file `MAdaSub_LOAD.R` (with description of input and output format).